coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.8 =

+* New: Allow menu location settings to be adjusted from the Mega Menu > Menu Locations page
+* Fix: Trim "Panel Width" settings in theme editor to prevent attributes from being malformed
+* Fix: Hover text decoration not applied when Icon Position is set to "Top"
+* Fix: Divi reload bug, ensure sidebar is registered on front and back end
+* Fix: collapsable sub menus open and close themselves in mobile view

 = 2.7.7 =